 Step 2 – Up-date and send you CV or Registration Form

-Your registration form should be completed in full and emailed/faxed or posted to us with your CV.
+- fill in the DJM registration form & up-date your CV – email or posted to us with your CV.
 Your CV should be as current as possible and list briefly your personal details, teaching experiences, special skills and contact details of your teaching referees.

 Step 3 – prove your Teaching Qualifications

-We need to see your Education degree/degrees, the academic transcript (results for final year) and your current teacher registration certificate/card.
-For Overseas Trained teachers, you only need to take certified copies with you to the UK.
+- you need an Education degree/degrees, the academic transcript (results for final year) and your current teacher registration certificate/card.

 Step 4 – prove your teaching experiences with School based References.